dannywillems/ocaml-cordova-plugin-list/README.md

 You can contribute by testing the plugins, especially on Windows Phone and ios devices.

+Every plugins has an example application.
+Some are not done because we do not have time to do it (or we do not have any idea how to try it).
+Do not hesitate to develop them or test them.
+Those which don't have any example application were not tested but the code compiles.

 ## How does it work ?

 The majority of bindings has two branches: js_of_ocaml and gen_js_api (master).